 Our job is to educate students who have not thrived in traditional academic settings.
 Our job is also to help them identify what they need to succeed in any classroom or any social setting.
 Because of our extremely small class size, we tailor instruction to each child we serve.
 Teachers are trained to recognize the differences among their students and adjust lessons appropriately.
 We even assess children according to their most successful learning methods.

 Our faculty know full well that what works for one child may not work for another.

 Teaching Self-Understanding and Advocacy

-Before we do academic benchmark testing, we evaluate childrens’ and parents’ understanding of the issues at hand.
+Before we do academic benchmark testing, we evaluate children’s and parents’ understanding of the issues at hand.
 We help the family take the mystery out of the child’s struggles.
-Now they can answer the questions, “Why can’t I read?” or “Why can’t I spell like my friends?”
+Now he or she can answer the questions, “Why can’t I read?” or “Why can’t I spell like my friends?”
 Once our students and families realistically understand these issues, we begin to promote self-advocacy: educating them to identify – and know how to ask for – what they need to succeed in any classroom or social setting.

 Then we begin to focus on the academics.

 We provide explicit, daily instruction and emphasis on Executive Skills as these skills – the ability to self-regulate, manage time, plan, and organize – are critical to success in all aspects of life, not just the classroom.
 Our students learn to understand what each Executive Skill means, and reflect on those in which they excel and those in which they need to focus.
 Finally, they learn to apply these new-found skills to themselves.

 Designed and developed specifically for students with learning disabilities, EmPOWERTM provides a systematic approach to expository writing, giving students the framework to write, regardless of the subject they are studying.
 Whether it be writing an essay, a science lab report, a book report, or solving a word problem, students know the steps to follow to produce successful results.